 Since the inception of the National Quality Award Program in 1996, only 31 long term and post-acute care providers have achieved this level of quality recognition, out of more than 13,000 centers.

 The Partnership for Excellence (TPE) is Ohio, Indiana & West Virginia's Baldrige-based awards program.
 TPE assists organizations using the internationally-recognized Baldrige Criteria for Performance Excellence.
 The awards represent Ohio, Indiana & West Virginia's highest honor for performance excellence through innovation, results and visionary leadership.

 The Centers for Medicare and Medicaid created the Five-Star Quality Rating System to help consumers, their families and caregivers compare nursing homes more easily.
 The quality measures rating is an indicator as to how well a nursing home cares for their resident’s physical and clinical needs.

-The Schroer Group of Companies (operated under TSG Resources, Inc., and which includes: Altercare, Absolute and Avalon) was recognized for the 14th consecutive year by NorthCoast 99 as one of the Best Places to Work.
-NorthCoast 99 is an annual recognition program that honors 99 great workplaces for top talent in Northeast Ohio
+The Schroer Group of Companies (operated under TSG Resources, Inc., and which includes: Altercare, Absolute and Avalon) was recognized by NorthCoast 99 as one of the Best Places to Work.
+NorthCoast 99 is an annual recognition program that honors 99 great workplaces for top talent in Northeast Ohio.

-Greg Colaner, President of Altercare Integrated Health Services, reflects, “Our talented team excels at providing quality care and compassion to our patients.
-As an organization we are committed to driving results and providing competitive advantages that support innovation and growth.”
+Greg Colaner, President of Altercare Integrated Health Services, reflects, "Our talented team excels at providing quality care and compassion to our patients and residents.
+As an organization we are committed to driving results and providing competitive advantages that support innovation and growth."